EstelleWho/lighthouse-web-notes-old/README.md

 ###### this is a H6 header
 ## Summary

-This repository contains all of the notes taken by Estelle for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Estelle](https://github.com/EstelleWho) for the Lighthouse Labs Web Development Bootcamp.
-Estelle's Github profile link (https://github.com/EstelleWho)